 Which Type of Sunscreen Formulas to Choose

 Choosing the right formula is also important when choosing a sunscreen.
-When a you plan to go swimming or engage in activities that cause you to sweat, it is suggested that you select a water-resistant sunscreen.
+When you plan to go swimming or engage in activities that cause you to sweat, it is suggested that you select a water-resistant sunscreen.
 In order to be considered water-resistant, a sunscreen must follow FDA regulations stating that the sunscreen manufacturer must ensure that the product will provide the declared SPF protection while swimming or sweating for either 40 or 80 minutes.
 Additionally, the minutes of protection under these conditions must be stated on the label.
 The FDA has also mandated that manufacturers of these products cannot make certain claims, such as labeling their product as waterproof, sweat-proof, or a sunblock.
-The FDA considers zinc oxide and titanium dioxide as the most effective and safest of broad spectrum UV protectors.
+The FDA considers zinc oxide and titanium dioxide in sunscreen, as the most effective and safest of broad spectrum UV protectors.
 For a safe sunscreen it's recommended you choose a sunblock with these ingredients.
 These ingredients constitute a mineral type sunscreen and are considered best for a safe sunscreen, and are more likely to help prevent sunburns.

 When buying sunscreen for children, keep in mind that any child under the age of six months should not be in the sun; therefore, sunscreen is not necessary.
-For children who are six months of age or older, use a safe sunscreen that is meant specifically for children, preferably with zinc oxide and titanium dioxide.
+For children who are six months of age or older, use a safe sunscreen that is meant specifically for children, or for all ages preferably with zinc oxide and titanium dioxide.
 These sunscreens will be made using ingredients that are less irritating to their sensitive skin and that can protect without absorption.
 Spray-on sunscreens are often a good choice for children as well, as they are typically quick drying and easy to apply.

 There are specific products available for each consumer need, such as: